EnterpriseDB/docker-postgresql/README.md

 - Standard minimal image - amd64/arm64
    - multilang version (all Locales installed) - amd64/arm64
-   - multiarch version (all Locales installed) - ppc64le/s390x
+   - multiarch version (all Locales installed) - amd64/arm64/ppc64le/s390x
 - with the PostGIS extension - amd64/arm64
    - PostGIS + multilang (all Locales installed) - amd64/arm64

-Images are available for amd64, arm64, ppc64le and s390x architectures.
+   - PostGIS + multiarch (all Locales installed) - amd64/arm64/ppc64le/s390x

 Multilang images (`-multilang`) are container images enhanced with the full list of Locales.
-Available for all UBI based images.
+Multiarch images (`-multiarch`) are container images built for amd64/arm64/ppc64le/s390x architectures and enhanced with the full list of Locales.

 These images are customised to work with [EDB Postgres for Kubernetes by EDB](https://www.enterprisedb.com/docs/postgres_for_kubernetes/latest/) for Kubernetes and Red Hat Openshift.